Basmabel/PLD-Compilateur/README.md

 In order to run the tests already implemented, you have to execute depending of your configuration :

- - If you are on WSL or MacOs :
+ - If you are on WSL/Ubuntu  :
 ```
 $ python3 ifcc-test.py tests/testfiles
 ```
- - If you are on Ubuntu :
+ - If you are on VMWare Horizon with Linux-2D :
 ```
 $ ./ifcc-test tests/testfiles
 ```